-Our physical buildings are temporary closed due to COVID-19, but school continues and we maintain our mission to challenge gifted children in a community that cherishes each individual and fosters a love of learning, discovery, and creativity, from a distance.
+When our physical buildings are temporary closed due to COVID-19, virtual school continues and we maintain our mission to challenge gifted children in a community that cherishes each individual and fosters a love of learning, discovery, and creativity, from a distance.

 It's the teacher that makes the difference, not the classroom. – Michael Morpurgo